 - 2 tbsp agave syrup

-- Heat oil in a large frying pan over medium heat and sear soy granulates for 3-4 minutes.
-Afterwards reduce the heat and add soy sauce, tomato paste and agave nectar.
-Stir to combine then fry for 2-3 minutes.
-Add carrots, garlic and onion and fry for another 5 mintues.
+Heat vegetable oil in a large frying pan and sear the soaked TVP granules over medium-high heat for approx. 5 minutes, until it's browned.
+Then reduce the heat to medium-low and add soy sauce, tomato paste, and agave syrup.
+Stir to combine and keep frying for another 2-3 minutes.
+Now add grated carrots, diced onions and garlic and fry for another 5 minutes.

 If desired, deglaze with vegan red wine and let the wine simmer for a bit.
 Add the canned and strained tomatoes.
 Let the sauce simmer over medium-low for at least 15 minutes – it will get better the longer it cooks, so we sometimes like to do that for an hour or so.
 Add the dried oregano and basil, and season the bolognese with salt and pepper to taste.

 Once the sauce has been simmering for long enough, bring a pot of salted water to a boil and cook the spaghetti according to the package instructions.
 Before draining, add a ladleful of the pasta's cooking water to the bolognese and stir it in until you get a smooth sauce.
 Drain the spaghetti and serve with the vegan bolognese and vegan Parmesan cheese.